 Taking a sample of the fluid is important for people who have recurring abscesses because these lumps tend to have a mixture of bacteria, including anaerobic bacteria, as the cause.

 Doctors will consider which antibiotics are safe to give to breastfeeding women with lumps on the areola.
-Women are commonly encouraged to
+Women are commonly encouraged to continue breastfeeding.

 If someone has a large lump or signs of severe infection, the doctor may admit them to the hospital.
 These larger lumps require cutting and drainage in the operating room and treatment with intravenous antibiotics.